This article has links to products and services we recommend, which we may make a commission from.

 In addition to its Illustrious history, the food at the 24/7 restaurant named Siegel’s 1941 is another draw.

 While on a downtown Las Vegas Food Tour, we learned from our local guide that the Prime Rib special at El Cortez was pretty good.

 Attracted by the casino’s historical significance and tempted by Prime Rib Special, we stopped in for dinner one evening.

 Seated in the dimly lit, updated restaurant, we ordered the $10.95 prime rib special and a bottle of wine, which was on special that day.

-If you are in downtown Las Vegas and looking for a reputable place to eat on a budget in Las Vegas, don’t hesitate to have the Prime Rib Special at El Cortez.
-The beef was cooked to our liking and the vegetables fresh and crispy.
+If you are looking for a reputable place to eat on a budget in Las Vegas, we recommend having the Prime Rib Special at El Cortez.
+The beef was cooked to our liking and the vegetables were fresh and crispy.